streamlit/docs/content/streamlit-cloud/deploy-your-app/index.md

 ![Advanced settings](/images/streamlit-community-cloud/deploy-an-app-advanced.png)

 You can connect to private data sources by using [secrets management](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).
-Read more on how to [connect to data sources](/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources).
+Read more on how to [Connect Streamlit to data sources](/knowledge-base/tutorials/databases).

 <Tip>